camsteffen/myrustfmt/rustfmt differences.md

 * Multi-line chains with no indent as a list item (e.g. array element) are wrapped with a block
 * Separate line chains are preferred over overflow if the number of lines is the same
   * Rationale: it's better for higher level structures to use line breaks than more deeply nested structures
+* Horizontal line chains are preferred if shorter than a veritcal chain, even if there is an overflowing closure

 Comments
  * Removes trailing spaces from all comments, including doc comments and line comments with preceding code